Relational Inference and knowledge composition via neuronal geometric representations

 Stefano Ferraina | Sapienza University of Rome, Italy

-The transitive inference task to study the neuronal correlates of memory-driven decision making: A monkey neurophysiology perspective (TBC)
+The transitive inference task to study the neural correlates of memory-driven decision making

 17:15